DarrelASandbox/playground-java/abdul-bari/README.md

 - An object of a subclass is an instance of that subclass but also an instance of its superclass due to inheritance.
 - **Dynamic Method Dispatch**
   - It is useful for achieving Runtime Polymorphism.

 &nbsp;

+# \_12abstractClasses

+- If abstract keyword is used before the class then it is an **abstract class** if nothing is written before class then it is a **concrete class**
+- Object of an abstract class cannot be created but object of concrete class can be created
+- Reference of abstract class is allowed
+- The abstract method is **undefined** method
+- **Abstract classes are used for imposing standards and sharing methods**
+- Sub classes are meant for following standards

+&nbsp;